 New-ComplianceSecurityFilter -FilterName <name of filter> -Users <role groups> -Filters "Mailbox_<ComplianceAttribute> -eq '<AttributeVale> '", "Site_<ComplianceAttribute> -eq '<AttributeValue>' -or Site_Path -like '<SharePointURL>*'" -Action <Action >

 Here's a description of each parameter in the command:

-FilterName- Specifies the name of the filter.
-Use a name that describes or identifies the agency that filter will be used in.
+FilterName: Specifies the name of the filter.
+Use a name that describes or identifies the agency that the filter is used in.

-Filters- Specifies the search criteria for the filter.
-For the compliance boundaries, you will define the following filters.
-Each one applies to a user content location.
+Filters: Specifies the search criteria for the filter.
+For the compliance boundaries, you define the following filters.
+Each one applies to a content location.

 Usersparameter can search.
 For compliance boundaries, ComplianceAttribute is the same attribute that you identified in Step 1 and AttributeValue specifies the agency.
-This filter allow members of the role group to only search the mailboxes in a specific agency; for example,
+This filter allows members of the role group to search only the mailboxes in a specific agency; for example,

 "Mailbox_Department -eq 'FourthCoffee'".

 Site: Specifies the OneDrive accounts that the role groups defined in the

 Usersparameter can search.
 For the OneDrive filter, use the actual string